byronwall/excel-vba-book/book/04-summary-of-Selections/04-04-08 the-kitchen-sink-of-remaining-Range-ideas.md

 For the latter point, the default named ranges have `Workbook` scope and the `Range` call works across the board.
 This becomes more of an issue when you are using the same name across multiple Worksheets with a Worksheet level scope.
 You can still access the named ranged, but now your call to `Range`, needs to be `Worksheet.Range` from the correctly scoped Worksheet.

-The former ppint about needing to know the name is more often the problem.
+The former point about needing to know the name is more often the problem.
 Sometimes you want to help someone use a named range, but you simply do not know what they are named.
 One trivial example is creating an addin that outputs all of the named ranges in the Workbook.
 You cannot iterate them through `Range` because you want to know what they are!

 When you are in a position where you want to use the named ranges but do not know or want to use the actual names, you can go directly through the `Names` object.
 There are two ways to do this: